Roger Craig (American football): San Francisco 49ers

 In the 1989 season, the 49ers advanced to the Super Bowl for the second year in a row, aided by Craig's 1,527 combined rushing/receiving yards and seven touchdowns in the season, along with his 240 combined rushing/receiving yards and two touchdowns in their two playoff games.
 In San Francisco's 55–10 win over the Denver Broncos in Super Bowl XXIV, Craig rushed for 69 yards, caught five passes for 34 yards, and scored a touchdown.

 The 49ers were 14–2 in the following regular season on their quest to become the first team to win three consecutive Super Bowls.
-In the NFC Championship Game (his last as a 49er), a hit by Giants Nose Tackle Erik Howard caused Craig to fumble the football that was recovered by Giants linebacker Lawrence Taylor late in the fourth quarter while the 49ers were trying to hold on to a 13–12 lead over the New York Giants.
-Subsequent to the fumble recovery the Giants scored on a last-second field goal to win 15–13, and went on to win Super Bowl XXV.
+In the NFC Championship Game (his last as a 49er), a hit by Giants nose tackle Erik Howard caused Craig to fumble the football that was recovered by Giants linebacker Lawrence Taylor late in the fourth quarter while the 49ers were trying to hold on to a 13–12 lead over the New York Giants.
+After the fumble recovery, the Giants scored on a last-second field goal to win 15–13, and went on to win Super Bowl XXV.

-In eight seasons with the San Francisco 49ers, Craig played in 121 games and missed only seven games, five of them in his final season.
-Playing alongside Dwight Clark, Jerry Rice, Tom Rathman, Russ Francis and others in the 49ers diverse offense, Craig accounted for 11,506 yards from scrimmage, rushing for 7064 yards (4.2) and 50 touchdowns, and catching 508 passes for 4442 yards (8.7) and 16 touchdowns.
-In 16 playoff games with the 49ers, Craig had 817 yards rushing (4.0) with seven touchdowns and 63 receptions for 606 yards (9.7) and two touchdowns, as the 49ers won three Super Bowls.
+In eight seasons with the 49ers, Craig played in 121 games and missed only seven games, five of them in his final season.
+Playing alongside Dwight Clark, Jerry Rice, Tom Rathman, Russ Francis and others in the 49ers diverse offense, Craig accounted for 11,506 yards from scrimmage, rushing for 7064 yards (4.2) and 50 touchdowns, and catching 508 passes for 4,442 yards and 16 touchdowns.
+In 16 playoff games with the 49ers, Craig had 817 rushing yards and seven touchdowns and 63 receptions for 606 yards (9.7) and two touchdowns, as the 49ers won three Super Bowls.

-Los Angeles Raiders (1991)
+Los Angeles Raiders

 Craig left San Francisco and signed with the Los Angeles Raiders in 1991.
 Sharing time with Marcus Allen and Nick Bell, Craig led the Raiders in rushing as he rushed for 590 yards and had 17 receptions for 136 yards.
 The Raiders finished 9–7 under head coach Art Shell and lost to the Kansas City Chiefs in the playoffs.

-Minnesota Vikings (1992–1993)
+Minnesota Vikings

 Craig played his final two seasons with the Minnesota Vikings.
 Playing behind Terry Allen in 1992, Craig rushed for 416 yards and four touchdowns and caught 22 passes for 161 yards.
 The Vikings finished 11–5, winning the NFC Central Division and were defeated by the Washington Redskins in the playoffs.

 In his final season, Craig split time with Barry Word, Scottie Graham and Robert Smith, as the Vikings finished 9–7, losing to the New York Giants in the playoffs.
 Craig rushed for 119 yards and 1 touchdown, catching 19 passes for 169 yards and 1 touchdown.

+Retirement

 Craig announced his retirement after the 1993 season, signing a one-day contract with the 49ers so he could retire as a 49er.